-3. Mix the reaction mix thoroughly, and dispense appropriate volumes into PCR tubes or the wells of a PCR plate.
+3. Mix the reaction mixture thoroughly, and dispense appropriate volumes into PCR tubes or the wells of a PCR plate.

-Note: Keep the tubes or plate on ice.
+Note: Do not keep the PCR vessels or plates on ice.

-Add template RNA (≤100 ng) to the individual PCR tubes or wells.
-Note: Keep the tubes or plate on ice until the real-time cycler is programmed.
+4. Add template RNA (≤100 ng) to the individual PCR tubes or wells and incubate for 5 min at room temperature (15-25°C).